pwright/blockscape/documentation/docs/documentation/stages.md

 # Stages in Center view

 `stage` is an optional field on each item that nudges tiles to a horizontal position when Center view is enabled.
+It is most often used for Wardley-style maps.

 ## Values
 - `1`: far left